Starting A Business

 To find the list of local City or Village Economic Development Offices and their contact information, please go to city and village contact information

-Start-Up ‘To Do’ List
+Start-Up ‘To Do’ List for Entrepreneurs

 - Be prepared to Take Time to Prepare your Business Plan and Marketing Plan.